CodeForPittsburgh/fishfryform/README.md

 So you want to clone or fork this thing and get it running yourself?
 Have at it.
 The steps below assume you:

-* have a **Python 3.5+** installation on your machine
+* have a **Python 3.6+** installation on your machine
 * can run `python` and `pip` commands (or whatever aliases you've configured for for Python 3) from the command line
 * have `git` installed and can run some basic `git` commands
 * have `node`, `npm`, and `gulp` installed, for running tasks.
 This isn't strictly required for development, unless you plan to work with the client side `javascript` or `css`.

-This was built with Python 3.5 on Windows 10.
+This was built with Python 3.6 on Windows 10.
 Since Python on Windows can sometimes be a pain, we recommend pairing the official Python 3 installer from [python.org](https://www.python.org/) with a Windows console emulator like [**Cmder** w/Git-for-Windows](http://cmder.net/)

+To work with notebooks in the `/notebooks` folder, you'll also need to have Jupyter installed.

 ### 1. Clone this repository